bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 ## Building a JavaScript CLI

-With the ES 6 module built, one of my niggles remained, I still had no better way to execute the code than by chaining a script with two other terminal commands, which is long, cumbersome, and resulted in an unwanted trialing newline character I was never able to get rid of.
+With the ES 6 module built, one of my niggles remained — I still had no better way to execute the code than by chaining a script with two other terminal commands.
+As I grumbled about earlier, this results in a long, cumbersome command, and an unwanted trialing newline character I can't seem to get rid of.

-To get a good experience on the terminal I needed a proper CLI.
-Now that I had all the logic encapsualted in an ES6 modules this was actually quite a simple task.
-What was needed was a simple CLI wrapper that arround the new module with:
+To get a good experience on the terminal I needed a proper command-line interface (CLI).
+With all the logic encapsulated in an ES6 modules this was actually quite a simple task — the CLI is simply a wrapper for the module that provides:

-1. Support for configuration files in known-locations like `~/.linkify-config.mjs`
+1. Support for configuration files, optionally in a known-location like `~/.linkify-config.mjs`
 2. Direct clipboard integreation for reading URLs and writting generated links (using flags)

-Given how familiar I was with my code at this stage, it seemed like it was worth putting in a little more time and effort to get to to my ideal implementation!
+Given how close I was to remediating all my niggles, it seemed like it was worth putting in a little more time and effort to finish the job properly!

 ### Choosing the Tooling

 For a script to feel like a CLI app it has to adopt all the standard conventions for Linux terminal apps.
 Re-inventing all that from scratch would be a massive undertaking, and there's no way I'd capture all the nuances.
-Clearly, I needed build on top of some existing modules which provide basic CLI fuctionality.
+Clearly, I needed build on top of some existing CLI framework.

 Many years ago I experimented with NodeJS Javascript CLI apps using [Caporal.js](https://github.com/mattallty/Caporal.js).
-At the time, that was the option that seemed to fit my needs best, but a lot of time has passed since, so I needed to re-evalute my options.
+At the time, that was the option that seemed to fit my needs best.
+But given how much time has passed, and how much things have changed, I needed to re-evaluate my options.

 I spent a little time chatting with Lumo (my preferred AI chat bot) and ended up with two additional options to investigate:

 1. [OClif](https://oclif.io)
    * Extremely powerful, and very feature rich